-This Is Money is presented in partnership with NS&I.
+This is Money, presented by Georgie Frost in partnership with NS&I

 Ryan Heath, Senior EU Correspondent and Associate Editor at Politico Europe, joined Share Radio Morning Money to bring us the sharpest political analysis in the business.
 Why is it a bad idea to wait too long before ‘pulling the trigger on Article 50?’
 Because EU leaders will lose patience and ‘push us out the door’.
 And why is a General Election later this year dangerous?
 Because it will be seen as a rerun of the referendum vote.